The 2019 Program Schedule is now available! Please note, programming is subject to changes before the event.

 12:00pm Lobby Boardroom – Blue Pencils: Kelley Armstrong / Mark Teppo / Colleen Anderson

-1:00pm Ballroom 2 – Showing, Not Telling with Robert J. Sawyer
+1:00pm Ballroom 2 – Giving Up on Traditional Publishing with Robert J. Sawyer

 1:00pm Firenze – Live Action Slush – YA/MG Edition